justinkropp/jstnkrpp/_posts/2020-08-22-duane-king.md

   <p>Good point.
 True, the Hollywood model is apt, but it hints at excess which is antithetical to the core of my interests regarding studio models.
 For me, it’s also about sustainability.
 Metaphorically, if ideas are eggs, then I need to treat my chickens as best as possible so that their eggs are healthy so that my farm and my customers are too.
 It’s about appropriateness of scale.
 Agencies run mass-production chicken farms.
 The eggs are runny because the chickens are unhealthy—and therefore clients are unhealthy too.
 The ecosystem is toxic.
 I believe there should be the design agency equivalent of an organic or sustainable farm.</p>

-  Business development and sales experience have proven extremely useful.
+    <p>Business development and sales experience have proven extremely useful.
 With years of experience comes an understanding of the ebb and flow of the work and a surprisingly instinctual directional compass.
 Maturation has gifted me the confidence to lean into simply being myself, combining passions, skills, and opportunity.
 It feels like a new era of possibility.</p>

-  <strong>Do you attribute some of the success of <a href="https://messagefrom.earth">Pioneer Plaque</a> to those skills?
+    <p><strong>Do you attribute some of the success of <a href="https://messagefrom.earth">Pioneer Plaque</a> to those skills?
 What was the biggest challenge you encountered on that journey?</strong></p>

   <p>Most certainly.
 And in fact, the Pioneer project is largely informing the current trajectory of my career.
 The dovetail fit of what I am good at, what I can charge for, and what I love, has nurtured an unexpectedly fruitful environment for new collaborations—and more importantly, new experiences.
 What began as an idea was vetted and reinforced through careful business planning and nuanced threading of relationships, both old and new.
 From design to finance to communications to production, it felt like a full activation of all the things that make me who I am.
 Mistakes and all.</p>